aosabook/500lines/pedometer/chapter.md

 ### 1. Jumpy Peaks

 $a(t)$ is very "jumpy", because a phone can jiggle with each step, adding a high-frequency component to our time series.
 By studying numerous data sets, we've determined that a step acceleration is at maximum 5 Hz.
-We can again use a low-pass Chebyshev filter, picking $\alpha$ and $\beta$ to attenuate all signals above 5 Hz, to remove the "jumpiness".
+We can again use a low-pass IIR filter, picking $\alpha$ and $\beta$ to attenuate all signals above 5 Hz, to remove the "jumpiness".

 ### 2. Slow Peaks

 With a sampling rate of 100, the slow peak displayed in $a(t)$ spans 1.5 seconds, which is too slow to be a step.
 In studying enough samples of data, we've determined that the slowest step we can take is at a 1 Hz frequency.
-Slower accelerations are due to a low-frequency component, that we can again remove using a high-pass Chebyshev filter, setting $\alpha$ and $\beta$ to cancel all signals below 1 Hz.
+Slower accelerations are due to a low-frequency component, that we can again remove using a high-pass IIR filter, setting $\alpha$ and $\beta$ to cancel all signals below 1 Hz.

 ### 3. Short Peaks